 My drawings are a commbination of radicality and delicacy, I attack the paper as I caress it, it’s an ambivalent process, which I like to compare to certain erotic games.
 I’m looking for an absolute, it’s a quest that concerns the questions of incarnation, of regeneration, of the vital vegetal and feminine energy, their sacred and universal character: it’s a question of giving substance to this invisible and out of language energy flow that I perceive. — Marielle Degioanni, september 2019.

-Born in Perpignan (France), in 1947.
-He lives and works in the Eastern Pyrenees.
+Born in Paris, Valérie du Chéné lives and works in Coustouge in the Aude.